Blogs

 Preparing for the NEET (National Eligibility cum Entrance Test) is a marathon, not a sprint.
 With the competition getting tougher every year, a "study harder" approach isn't enough—you need to study smarter.

-Whether you are starting from Class 11 or a dropper aiming for a top rank, here is your ultimate guide to cracking NEET 2026.
+Whether you are starting from Class 11th or a Dropper aiming for a top rank, here is your ultimate guide to cracking NEET 2026.

 1. Master the Basics: The "NCERT First" Rule